Zurly-0/gato-bot/README.md

 `Version` Tells you the current version of gato-bot <br />
 `Ping` Tells you the ping of the bot  <br />

+**Please Note** <br />
+This version is far from as good as the private release, and is not fit for use rn.
+Currently only features debug commands (Maybe could be used as a base?)